 In short, you could say that the SBC is a watchdog and a facilitator too.

 The session border controller, as can be seen above, is multi-functional and absolutely indispensable if your enterprise has VoIP network as part of an overall network.
 Carriers and VoIP service providers routinely integrate SBCs along with Media Gateways and softswitches.

 Security: Large enterprises cannot afford to compromise on security.
-Without VoIP you can make do with firewalls but VoIP changes the equation.
+Without Controller in VoIP you can make do with firewalls but VoIP changes the equation.
 The underlying technology could open up ports that will let attackers launch DoS attacks, introduce malware, steal data or misuse your VoIP.
 SBC solution provides greater security since it hides internal topology, hides or encrypts SIP headers and makes the internal network opaque to external network.
 The SBC is responsible for TLS and SRTP encryption that defeats attempts at eavesdropping.

 NAT traversal: Firewalls and internal security or configuration can pose problems for VoIP traffic.
 Calls may not go through or you may not be able to receive calls due to network address traversal or translation issues.
 Here again, the session border controller comes to the rescue, seamlessly facilitating NAT.